JuneWayne/Agents-Playground/README.md

 - Cons 👎：
   - requires extra step in combining individual summaries, could render response generation time slower

- **Refine**: iteratively updates its answer by looping over the input documents, for each document, it passes non-document inputs, the current document, and the latest intermediate answer to the LLM chain to retrieve a new answer.
+ <code style="color : blue">**Refine**</code>: iteratively updates its answer by looping over the input documents, for each document, it passes non-document inputs, the current document, and the latest intermediate answer to the LLM chain to retrieve a new answer.
 Alternative to **Map Reduce**, involves generating the summary of the first chunk, combining it with the second, generates another summary, and continue the process until a final summary is achieved.
 - Pros 👍：
   - simpler than **Map reduce** method
   - achieves similar results with large documents with less compmlexity